ndwarshuis/org-ml/README.md

 #### om-elem-is-element-p `(node)`

-Return t if `node` is an element type.
+Return t if `node` is an element class.

 ```el
 ;; Given the following contents: